NextronSystems/thor-manual/core/flags.rst

 --chunk-size <memory>

-           Specify the maximum amount of data (in MB) processed together for e.g. log lines, registry entries, or other scanned data.
+           Specify the maximum amount of data processed together for e.g. log lines, registry entries, or other scanned data.

+           Specify the value in bytes, or with a suffix like KB, MB, GB, TB.

            Increasing this value improves performance by reducing processing overhead at the cost of increased memory usage.